diecccoo/Cultural-heritage-bigdata-project/spark-apps/README.md

 │   └── Dockerfile                                  # Container definition for the UGC → RAW Spark job
 │
 ├── eu-to-cleansed/
-│   ├── metadata_to_delta_table.py                  # Batch job: parses and deduplicates Europeana raw JSON into Delta format │   ├── scheduler.py                                # Periodic trigger for metadata cleansing job
+│   ├── eu_raw_to_cleansed_merge.py                 # Batch job: parses and deduplicates Europeana raw JSON into Delta │   ├── eu_raw_to_cleansed_overwrite.py             # Older version with overwrite
+│   ├── scheduler.py                                # Periodic trigger for metadata cleansing job
 │   └── Dockerfile                                  # Container for the EU → CLEANSING job and scheduler
 │